parsonsmatt/parsonsmatt.github.io/_posts/2020-03-11-effectful_property_testing.markdown

 Neat.

-Becuase we *love* Postgresql, quite a bit of our business logic is performed database-side, either via custom SQL functions or `esqueleto` expressions.
+Because we *love* Postgresql, quite a bit of our business logic is performed database-side, either via custom SQL functions or `esqueleto` expressions.
 One of these functions is `invoicePaidTotal`, which tells us the total amount paid towards an `Invoice`.

 Here's the `esqueleto` code: